GET A NO-OBLIGATION VACATION QUOTE!

 Room size: 436 Sq Ft. (average)

 The futuristic atmosphere of the Contemporary Resort is obvious when you see the Monorail glide through the main building.
-In addition to monorail transportation to the Magic Kingdom and from the main monorail hub into Epcot, buses are available to get you to Downtown Disney, the Animal Kingdom, and the Disney Waterparks.
+In addition to monorail transportation to the Magic Kingdom and from the main monorail hub into Epcot, buses are available to get you to Disney Springs, the Animal Kingdom, and the Disney Water Parks.
 There's also a water ferry that transports guests to the neighboring Wilderness Lodge.

 The Electrical Water Pageant that glides across Bay Lake nightly can be viewed from the beach area of this resort.
 In 1991, a meeting and convention center was added to the Contemporary Resort.
 It features 90,000 square feet of meeting space, including a 42,300 square foot ballroom.